Top lots include high-grade silver coinage and gold rarities as a 1943-S Bronze cent brings $141,000

 “This was a deep auction with many coins performing well,” said Greg Rohan, President of Heritage Auctions.
 “When key rarities in high grades came up for bid, prices were strong regardless of series.”

 Leading the way was the 1893-S Morgan dollar, as eight bidders drove the price of the near-Gem example to $235,000.
-The 1893-S dollar’s translates to a small supply that has to meet huge collector demand, particularly in Mint State grades.
+The 1893-S dollar’s price translates to a small supply that has to meet huge collector demand, particularly in Mint State grades.

 Two more silver coins were close behind.
 An 1839 No Drapery half dollar, PR64+ PCGS Secure, CAC, is one of only five known proof examples and realized $223,250.
 A 1799 silver dollar with 7×6 Stars Obverse, B-12b/BB-160 variety, MS65 NGC, CAC, realized $211,500.